The Nokomis Naturescape is a Monarch Waystation

 Gardeners meet Tuesday evenings from May to September, 5-7 pm.

-Choose your level of commitment — from occasional helper, to adopting a section of a garden.
+Choose your level of commitment — from the occasional helper, to adopting a section of a garden.

 The Wild Ones Twin Cities – a native plant landscaping group – are the principle volunteers for the hillside garden.
 The Twin Cities Audubon Stewardship Committee and area residents are also among the volunteers.